Robel724/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. script 11-lists will list all files of the current directory and their parent directory including files in the /boot directory in a lond format upon excusion.
 12. script 12-file_type print the rype of the file named iamafile in the /tmp directory upon excusion.
 13. script 12-symbolic_link creates a symbolic links to /bin/ls to _ls_ upon excusion.
+14. script 14-copy_html copies all the HTML files from the curret directory to their parrent directory.